itsMapleLeaf/dungeoncard/tasks.md

 - [x] if player tries to move into enemy, player takes damage
 - [x] player health bar
 - [ ] attacking should make the player face the direction of the enemy they damaged (???)
+- [ ] player should bounce back when damaged

 # enemies